-• Instantly create happy thoughts in the present moment
+• Create positive thoughts in the present moment

 • Play solo to break negative or anxious thought patterns

-• Play with others to inspire positive, uplifting conversations
+• Play with others to inspire uplifting conversations

 HOW TO PLAY APPRECIATING WINDOWSILLS

 The App will automatically deal your first “card”:

 2. When the word appears, think: what do I appreciate about this, and why?

 3. Can you think of up to 3 things to appreciate about it?